nitishdayal/cra_closer_look/README.md

 ## `yarn start/npm start`

-Webpack (the **module bundler** used by CRA) parses through the application starting at `src/index.js`, following any `import`ed modules, until it has a complete dependency graph.
+[Webpack](https://webpack.js.org/) (the **module bundler** used by CRA) parses through the application starting at `src/index.js`, following any `import`ed modules, until it has a complete dependency graph.
+In order to convert the ES2015+ code that Webpack comes across into a version of JavaScript that has better support across the popular browser vendors, the JavaScript code is **transpiled** via [Babel](https://www.babeljs.io).
   It uses this dependency graph to create a single JavaScript file consisting of all modules used by the app, _injects_ the file via `script` tag into `public/index.html`, and starts a development server on `http://localhost:3000`.
 Navigating to this URL in the browser will show a live, interactive instance of your application.
 Any changes saved to the source code will reflect in the running app instance automatically.

 ## `yarn test/npm run test`